Anitha-Arunachalam/house-price-prediction/README.md

 # 🏠 House Price Prediction

-This project predicts house prices using Machine Learning.
+A Machine Learning project that predicts house prices based on various features using regression techniques.

 ## 📌 Project Overview
-- Built a regression model to predict house prices
-- Performed data cleaning and preprocessing
-- Applied feature engineering and visualization
+This project focuses on building a predictive model to estimate house prices.
+It includes data preprocessing, visualization, and model training.

 ## 🛠️ Tech Stack
 - Python